Certified Clinical Medical Assistant (CCMA)

 Program Information

-- Delivery Format: Hybrid program (online coursework + hands-on practice)
+- Delivery Format: Hybrid program with online coursework, hands-on laboratory training, and clinical externship

-- On-Campus Skills Training: Injections, phlebotomy, EKG, and dressing care
+- On-Campus Skills Training: 30 hours, including injections, phlebotomy, EKG, dressing care, and related clinical procedures

 Tuition Information

-- Tuition includes textbooks, online coursework, and hands-on training.
+- Tuition includes textbooks, online coursework, hands-on training, lab fees, books, materials, and liability insurance

-- Not included: Registration Fee $50 / AHA BLS (CPR) Certification $95 / Certification exam fee not included
+- Not Included: Registration Fee $50 / AHA BLS (CPR) Certification $95 / Certification exam fee

 Certification Exam